Michigan

 Timeline

 The audit is completed after the canvass.
-The post-election audit must be conducted within thirty (30) days of canvass completion unless a recount has been ordered.
-(This date could fall either before or after results are finalized, but there is no statutory mechanism by which the audit could lead to a recount.)
+The post-election audit must be conducted within 30 days of canvass completion unless a recount has been ordered.
+Michigan Post-Election Audit Manual, p.
+4. (This date could fall either before or after results are finalized, but there is no statutory mechanism by which the audit could lead to a recount.)

 Binding On Official Outcomes